 The ROBIN project worked towards better climate change mitigation and biodiversity protection in Latin America.
 It is an EU Seventh Framework Programme project, coordinated by CEH and running from November 2011 - October 2015.
 This page provides a short overview of the project.
-More details can be found on the ROBIN project website.

 Tropical forests provide us with foods, fibres and medicines.
 They filter water and control its flow.
 They also 'soak up' carbon dioxide from the air, mitigating climate change.
 The REDD+ programme (Reducing Emissions from Deforestation and forest Degradation) seeks to encourage sustainable forest management, thus maintaining ecosystem services, increasing resilience to climate change and conserving forest carbon stocks.